PMHS Recertification FAQs

 3. Other CE sources for consideration are listed here, some with pediatric psychopharmacology.

 Can I recertify if I no longer hold an APRN license?
-Can I recertify if I no longer hold an RN license?

 Can I recertify if I no longer hold a certification required for PMHS eligibility?